-The company’s management and supervision are organized under Dutch law in a so-called two-tier system, comprising a combined Board of Management and Executive Committee, solely composed of executive directors, and a Supervisory Board, solely composed of non-executive board members.
-The Supervisory Board supervises the Board of Management and ensures a strong external presence in the governance of the company.
-The two Boards are independent of each other and are accountable to the shareholders of the company for the performance of their functions.
+The company’s management and supervision are organized under Dutch law in a so-called two-tier system, comprising a Board of Management, solely composed of executive directors, and a Supervisory Board, solely composed of non-executive directors.
+The Supervisory Board supervises the Board of Management, and ensures a strong external presence in the governance of the company.
+The two Boards are independent of each other and are accountable to the Annual General Meeting of shareholders (AGM) for the performance of their functions.

-Our corporate governance framework is based on the company’s Articles of Association, the requirements of the Dutch Civil Code, the Dutch Corporate Governance Code (the Code) and all applicable laws and regulations, including securities laws.
+Our corporate governance framework is based on the company’s Articles of Association, the requirements of the Dutch Civil Code, the Dutch Corporate Governance Code (the “Code”), and all applicable laws and regulations, including securities laws.
 The Code contains principles and best practices for Dutch companies with listed shares.
 Deviations from the Code are explained in accordance with the Code’s “comply or explain” principle.
-The Code can be found on the website of the Dutch Corporate Governance Code Monitoring Commission.

-With the exception of those aspects of our governance which can only be amended following approval at a general meeting of shareholders, the Board of Management and Supervisory Board may make adjustments to how the Code is applied, if this is considered to be in the interest of the company.
-Where changes are made, these will be reported and explained in the annual report for the relevant year and discussed at the next AGM.
+With the exception of those aspects of our governance which can only be amended with the approval of the AGM, the Board of Management and the Supervisory Board may make adjustments to the way the Code is applied, if this is considered to be in the interest of the company.
+Where changes are made, these will be reported and explained in the annual report for the relevant year and discussed at the subsequent AGM.

 Annual General Meeting of shareholders.